Skip To Main Content

 Free Tuberculosis Screenings

-Sac City Unified offers free tuberculosis (TB) assessments for staff, new hires, and volunteers the following Thursdays from 3:30-5:30pm.
+Sac City Unified offers free tuberculosis (TB) Risk Assessments for SCUSD employees, new hires, and volunteers 3:00-5:00pm on the following Thursdays

 2026

-Walk-ins are welcome, and no appointment is required.
-The free screening clinics are held at Serna Center at 5735 47th Ave.
-Contact Student Support and Health Services at (916) 643-9412 with any questions.
+No appointment is required.
+The free Risk Assessment clinics are held at Serna Center at 5735 47th Ave.
+Contact Health Services at (916) 643-9412 with any questions.

 Download Clinic Flyer